alwaleedibrahim/cs50w/project0/README.md

 Web Programming with Python and JavaScript

 # My project is a website about me.
-The website contain for diffrent HTML pages:
+The website contain four different HTML pages:
 - index.html: the main page of the website, contains a summary of what the website is about.
 - projects.html: present my projects with short descriptions
 - about.html: contains a brief intro about myself